y0geshthakur/mobile/README.md

-# Mobile Application
+# Mobile Application - Fake REST API

-This repository contains a mobile application project developed using [mention technology stack, e.g., React Native, Flutter, etc.].
+This repository contains a JSON file used as a fake REST API for testing and development purposes.
+This can be particularly useful for frontend developers to simulate API responses and test their applications without the need for a real backend.

 ## Features

-- **Feature 1:** Description of the first feature.
+- **Simulates API responses:** Provides a mock backend for development and testing.
-- **Feature 2:** Description of the second feature.
+- **Easy to set up:** Can be quickly integrated into your project using tools like `json-server`.
-- **Feature 3:** Description of the third feature.
+- **Customizable:** Modify the JSON file to fit your specific needs.

 ## Installation

-To install and run this project locally, follow these steps:
+To use this fake REST API, follow these steps:

 1. Clone the repository:
     ```bash